 Concerned about that next assignment?
 Meet with an academic skills adviser today.
 You can book a free consultation to receive help at any time during your study.

 Make an appointment with an Academic Skills Adviser by using your USC username and password to log into Student Hub, then under the home tab, navigate to Academic Advice and select Book appointment, contact Student Central for further assistance.

-Students may access up to six appointments per semester (limited to one appointment per any given week).
+Students may access up to four appointments per semester (limited to one appointment per any given week).

 - If you no longer require your appointment please cancel through Student Hub so another student can book

 - Please check Student Hub regularly for updated appointment availabilities.

 What to bring

 - assignment question/s

 - any notes or drafts you have prepared for the assignment

 Who are advisers?